Angie Rebecchi: Storylines

 Angie returns after Toadie and Sonya separate, and sends Shane (now Nicholas Coghlan) to check on his brother.
 She visits again shortly after Shane and his wife Dipi Rebecchi (Sharon Johal) move their family to Ramsay Street.
 Angie clashes with Sonya and suggests Toadie should go for custody of Nell.
 Months later, Angie's granddaughter Yashvi Rebecchi (Olivia Junkeer) tells her about Sonya's neighbourhood Christmas party and the variety show, Angie comes to Erinsborough.
 She is furious to learn that Toadie has reconciled with Sonya.
 After Dipi tells her that she is in danger of missing out on family events, including Sonya's surprise vow renewal for Toadie, Angie apologises to Sonya and agrees to accept Toadie's decision.
 Angie attends Sonya's memorial, after she dies from ovarian cancer.
 When her grandson Callum Rebecchi (Morgan Baker) struggles with his speech, Angie gets up to help him, by saying that Sonya was a good mother.
 During the wake, Angie remarks to Shane and Dipi that she cannot believe Toadie is going through this again and tells him how upset Toadie was after losing Dee.
 Shane and Dipi reassure Angie that they are looking after him and the children.

-Angie returns to Erinsborough for Toadie's engagement party to Melanie Pearson (Lucinda Cowden).
+Angie returns to Erinsborough for Toadie's engagement party to Melanie Pearson.
 She takes a disliking towards Melanie and criticises her for drinking alcohol early in the party and tells her she does not like her clothes.
 Angie gets angry at her for giving the family short notice and explains that the rest of the family will not be able to make it in time.
 After making remarks about their wedding, Angie is yelled at by Melanie.
 Later, Angie tells her she was testing her to see if she would be a matching wife for Toadie and explains that she has passed the test.
 Angie attends her son's wedding and goes to the reception on Ramsay Street, where she befriends Vera Punt (Sally-Anne Upton) and parties with the street's residents.
+Two years later, Angie attends Toadie's wedding to Terese Willis.